Climate and Average Weather Year Round in Omaha Nebraska, United States

 Omaha experiences extreme seasonal variation in the perceived humidity.

-The muggier period of the year lasts for 3.4 months, from June 1 to September 15, during which time the comfort level is muggy, oppressive, or miserable at least 14% of the time.
-The muggiest day of the year is July 21, with muggy conditions 57% of the time.
+The muggier period of the year lasts for 3.4 months, from June 2 to September 16, during which time the comfort level is muggy, oppressive, or miserable at least 14% of the time.
+The month with the most muggy days in Omaha is July, with 16.9 days that are muggy or worse.

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable